brineamelia/P1-WIL/README.md

 Three main pages: Home, Leaders and Industry.

-Each page will have a top navigation bar including internal links to the home page, leaders page and industry page.
+Each page will have a top navigation bar (navbar) including internal links to the home page, leaders page and industry page.
 - Each page will have a footer including links to social media pages.
 - Each page will have an interactive element either a link to an external source or call to action
 - Each page will have an image to support the text or purpose of the website